 - Follow the latest trends and developments in your market

-Share them by including your vision on them
+Share them by including your vision in them

 By using a content calendar, you can easily plan ahead and can come up with topics relevant to your audience.
 In one of our previous articles, we explained how to create a content calendar and even have a helpful template ready to use for you.

-#2 Facebook would like to show content of as many different sources as possible
+#2 Facebook would like to show the content of as many different sources as possible

 How can you use this to your advantage?

 By being a guest blogger on different websites.
-Of course, you need to share these articles on your companies Facebook page.
+Of course, you need to share these articles on your company’s Facebook page.

 #3 Facebook loves to have as many different types of content as possible

-Facebook is watching what types of different content is being posted and what most of their users are preferring.
+Facebook is watching what types of different content are being posted and what most of its users are preferring.
 Maybe you noticed already in your timeline that if you’re reacting more to lots of pictures you end up having more and more pictures in your timeline?

 The fact is that a lot of people within the same target audience, like the same types of content.
 However, this does not mean that if you see your audience reacting to a video on your timeline that from that moment on you should only start posting video content.
 After all, your audience could be a diverse crowd, and you want all of your fans to see your content.